Walled city of Valletta © Mstyslav Chernov

 Malta Travel Guide

-Dubbed 'the open air museum of the Mediterranean', Malta is a compelling country, bursting with interesting historical sights and spectacular natural scenery.
-The country is comprised of three islands: Malta Island, the largest and most visited of the three; Gozo, famous for its gentle hills and tranquil atmosphere; and Comino, a small and isolated island with excellent water sport opportunities.
+Dubbed 'the open air museum of the Mediterranean', Malta is a compelling country, bursting with interesting historical sights.
+The small country is comprised of three islands: Malta Island, the largest and most visited of the three; Gozo, famous for its gentle hills and tranquil atmosphere; and Comino, a small and isolated island with excellent water sport opportunities.

 Best time to visit Malta